From the author:

 Models for data protection

-Or how about a multi-level model where privacy-conscious users can choose what they want to reveal about themselves in exchange for a set of discounts?
-Cable TV, iTunes and many other services prove that people are prepared to pay for access to content that matters to them.
+Or how about a multi-level model in which the data protection-oriented users can choose what they want to surrender as a return for a series of discounts?
+Cable television, iTunes and many other services prove that people are willing to pay for access to content that is important to them.

 Google Apps, the enterprise version of the productivity applications like Gmail and Google Drive, is by the way such an alternative.
 In contrast to the free consumption variant, the Business version does not have any ads based on scanning the content of each message in the inbox.
 This type of automated snooping would not tolerate any business clientele.

 The reason why regular consumers fall victim to it is simple, says American data protection expert Christopher Soghoian: “Facebook was developed to violate your privacy at every turn.

 There is no way to buy a Facebook or Google subscription that preserves privacy.
 If these companies advertised their new product as something that emphasizes data protection, they would have to admit that their regular product is no good.
 By default, these services are there from the factory to knock us down. ”

 More knowledge - PDF download, eCourse on demand or personal advice